 The Four Income Quadrants

 The left side — E and S — trades time for money.
-The right side — B and I — builds systems that generate money independently of your time.
+The right side — B and I — builds systems that generate income independently of your time.

 The Left-Side Trap